The Diagnostic Port Becomes the Repair Gate

 The Repair Data Fight

-That matters because the repair question is no longer only "can I buy the part?"
+Connected-product data makes the fight broader than one brand or sector.
+The repair question is no longer only "can I buy the part?"
 It is "can I access the data that tells me which part is failing, which calibration is required, which error is active, and which software step will make the repair stick?"
-A replacement battery, display, sensor, pump, or module may be physically installed and still fail as repair if the diagnostic layer refuses to complete the relationship.
+A replacement battery, display, sensor, pump, camera, control module, or charging port may be physically installed and still fail as repair if the diagnostic layer refuses to complete the relationship.

 When Openness Is Real